QubesOS/qubes-doc/DisposableVms.md

 Disposable VMs and Local Forensics
 ----------------------------------

 At this time, DispVMs should not be relied upon to circumvent local forensics, as they do not run entirely in RAM.
-For details, see [​this thread](https://groups.google.com/d/topic/qubes-devel/QwL5PjqPs-4/discussion).
+For details, see [this thread](https://groups.google.com/d/topic/qubes-devel/QwL5PjqPs-4/discussion).